seananderson/citations-talk/README.md

 Ezproxy!
 Use an Ezproxy bookmarklet.
 This is a bookmark in your browser with some Javascript in front of it to reload the current page through the university's proxy server.
 This lets you access anything the library has access to from off campus.

 To create one, make a bookmark to anything at all.
 Call it something like `ezproxy`.
 Then edit the URL to your university's proxy server.
-For Simon Fraser University:
+For Simon Fraser University:  (delete the line break so it is all one line)

-    javascript:u=window.location.href;window.location.href='http://'+u.substring(7,u.indexOf('/',8))+'.proxy.lib.sfu.ca/'+u.substr(u.indexOf('/',8)+1);
+    javascript:u=window.location.href;window.location.href='http://'+u.substring
+    (7,u.indexOf('/',8))+'.proxy.lib.sfu.ca/'+u.substr(u.indexOf('/',8)+1);

 Now, when you're on a journal page you want to get access to, click the bookmark and enter your password.
 You'll only have to enter your password occasionally.